For generations, health providers have offered mental health care to kids outside of the primary care or pediatricians office.

 Studies show many children’s behavioral health issues go untreated and lead to deeper issues in adulthood.
 In response, more pediatric practices around the country are beginning to offer psychological care.

-Norton Children’s Medical Associates recently began integrating mental health care in its practices.
+Norton Children’s Medical Group recently began integrating mental health care in its practices.

-Katy Hopkins, Ph.D., pediatric psychologist, is now seeing patients at four Norton Children’s Medical Associates offices — Dixie, Middletown, Elizabethtown and the Broadway office downtown — as well as at Norton Children’s Gynecology.
+Katy Hopkins, Ph.D., pediatric psychologist, is now seeing patients at four Norton Children’s Medical Group offices — Dixie, Middletown, Elizabethtown and the Broadway office downtown — as well as at Norton Children’s Gynecology.